bturbil/fall-detection-system/README.md

 The full mobile application backend logic, Firebase credentials, API keys, authentication configuration files, and user-related data are intentionally excluded from this repository.

-This repository is shared majorly for a technical portfolio demonstration of the embedded system, signal processing, and machine learning pipeline.
+This repository is mainly shared as a technical portfolio demonstration of the embedded system, signal processing, and machine learning pipeline.

 ---